mkr-infinity/Guide-for-flashing-GSI-to-any-device/README.md

-### Another guide by KAIF for flashing a GSI image file to any of your ANDROID Device that is compitable with it.
+### Another guide by KAIF for flashing a GSI image file to any of your ofcourse 😅 ANDROID Devices ios users regret 😂.
 <br>

+>[!WARNING]
+>First check if your device is project treble supported or not by this app

 [Samsung user please check before starting](#samsung-devices)